supurloop/ssf/README.md

 The AES-GCM interface provides encryption and authentication for arbitary length data.
 The generic AES-GCM encrypt/decrypt functions support 128, 196 and 256 bit keys.
 There are four available modes: authentication, authenticated data, authenticated encryption and authenticated encryption with authenticated data.
 Examples of these are provided below.
 See the AES-GCM specification for details on how to generate valid IVs, example below.
 Note that the AES-GCM implementation relies on the *TIMING ATTACK VULNERABLE* AES block cipher implementation.

 ```
-    /* This shows a 128-bit IV generation, although a 96-bit is OK and slightly more efficient */
+    /* This shows a 128-bit IV generation, although a 96-bit IV is recommended and slightly more efficient */
     #define AES_GCM_MAKE_IV(iv, eui, fc) { \
         uint32_t befc = htonl(fc); \
         memcpy(iv, eui, 8); \